Practice targeted AMC-style multiple-choice questions on gastroenterology.

 A 25-year-old man presents to the emergency department with severe abdominal pain that started around his umbilicus and has now localized to the right lower quadrant.
 He has nausea and has vomited twice.
 On examination, he has tenderness and guarding in the right lower quadrant.
 His temperature is 37.8°C, and his white blood cell count is elevated.
 What is the most likely diagnosis?

-A 62-year-old male with a history of hepatitis C presents with new onset jaundice and abdominal distension.
-Ascites is confirmed on examination.
-The patient denies alcohol use.
-An ultrasound with contrast is performed, as shown.
+A 62-year-old male with a history of hepatitis C presents with new onset ascites and right upper quadrant pain.
+His AFP is elevated.
+A CT scan of the abdomen with and without contrast is performed, as shown.
 What is the MOST appropriate next step in management?

 A 48-year-old man with multiple cutaneous hemangiomas presents with crampy abdominal pain and guaiac-positive stools.
 The provided image was obtained.
 What is the MOST appropriate initial diagnostic test to identify the source of bleeding?